A lot or a little?

 Math: counting, numbers

-Science: astronomy, biology, ecosystems
+Science: astronomy, biology, ecosystems and the environment

 - Skills: Emotional Development: empathy, identifying emotions